Bealby/lisa-fairfield/README.md

     `<article>` element in future projects.

 [WSC](https://jigsaw.w3.org/css-validator/) - CSS data was directly inputted in
     the CSS Validation Service.
-The results produced one error:- `Imported style sheets are not checked in direct input and file upload modes`.
-Which concludes that the `@import url` fonts will not be checked.
-The variety of fonts are currently all working on the Website.
+The results: `Congratulations!
+No Error Found.`

 [Lighthouse Audit](https://developers.google.com/web/tools/lighthouse/) - A
     feature in Chrome Developing Tools - Lighthouse Audit - was carried out on